-An Acknowledgement of Country is a statement of recognition that is made by someone who is NOT a Traditional Custodian or Owner of the country or land on which the statement is being made.
-Acknowledgements of Country can be offered as a formal or informal statement.
-Depending on your event, you may want to extend the acknowledgement i.e to other Indigenous people who may be present or to the Indigenous leadership at The University.
+An ‘Acknowledgement of Country’ is a statement of recognition and respect that is made by someone (Indigenous or non-Indigenous) who is not a Traditional Owner/Custodian of the Country or land on which the statement is being made.
+An ‘Acknowledgement of Country’ can be offered as a formal or informal statement.
+Depending on your event, you may want to extend the acknowledgement to other Indigenous people who may be present or to the Indigenous leadership at the University.

-A Welcome to Country is a statement of welcome that can ONLY be made by a Traditional Owner or Custodian of the land or country the statement is being made.
+A ‘Welcome to Country’ is a statement of welcome that can only be made by a Traditional Owner/Custodian of the land or Country on which the statement is being made.
 The Welcome to Country is also known as a Traditional Welcome.
 This allows Traditional Owners/Custodians to give their blessing to the event.
-Only a representative for the Traditional Clan of the location at which the function is being held can provide a Welcome to Country.
+Only a representative from the Traditional Nation/Clan of the location at which the function is being held can provide a Welcome to Country.

-There are no firm rules that distinguish those occasions when it is preferable for a Welcome to Country as opposed to an Acknowledgment of Country.
-For occasions of greater cultural significance it is preferable to provide follow the Welcome to Country protocol (such as an international conference with a large international Indigenous contingent, significant cultural events).
-In the event that a Traditional Custodian is unable to provide a Welcome to Country (such as unexpected illness or bereavement) an Acknowledge of Country is an appropriate substitute.
+There are no firm rules that distinguish those occasions when it is preferable for a ‘Welcome to Country’ as opposed to an ‘Acknowledgement of Country’.
+However, for occasions of greater cultural significance it is preferable to follow the ‘Welcome to Country’ protocol (such as an international conference with a large contingent of Indigenous participants, and significant cultural events such as Wominjeka).
+In the event that a Traditional Owner/Custodian is unable to provide a ‘Welcome to Country’, an ‘Acknowledgement of Country’ is an appropriate substitute.

-Courtesies to Indigenous Australian People
+Courtesies to Indigenous Australians